microbiome/course_2021_radboud/alpha.md

 ## Visualization

-Next let’s compare indices between different genotypes and diets.
+Next let’s compare indices between different patient status and cohorts.
 Boxplot is suitable for that purpose.

     # Creates Shannon boxplot